Foundation Design

 Actual industry review

-Bring in vendors, buyers, auditors, privacy counsel, standards maintainers, and public-interest reviewers before treating the documents as settled.
+Bring in vendors, buyers, auditors, certification and accreditation readers, privacy counsel, standards maintainers, public-sector assessors, and public-interest reviewers before treating the documents as settled.